Artear/ReactResumableJS/README.md

 - fileParameterName The name of the multipart POST parameter to use for the file chunk (Default: file)
 - generateUniqueIdentifier Override the function that generates unique identifiers for each file.
 (Default: null)
 - maxFilesErrorCallback A function which displays the please upload n file(s) at a time message.
 (Default: displays an alert box with the message Please n one file(s) at a time.)
+- startButton Boolean value to show the start button
+- pauseButton Boolean value to show the pause button
+- cancelButton Boolean value to show the cancel button

 ### Folders
 - build: last deploy build